junxit/us-congress-bills-113/metadata.md

 - 2013-03-15 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1528)
 - 2013-03-15 — The previous question was ordered pursuant to the rule. (consideration: CR H1527)
 - 2013-03-18 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2014-06-25 — Amendment SA 3378 agreed to in Senate by Unanimous Consent.
+- 2014-06-25 — Amendment SA 3378 proposed by Senator Murray. (consideration: CR S3964-3972, S3982) In the nature of a substitute.
+- 2014-06-25 — Amendment SA 3379 not agreed to in Senate by Yea-Nay Vote.
+33 - 63.
+Record Vote Number: 212.
+- 2014-06-25 — Amendment SA 3379 proposed by Senator Flake to Amendment SA 3378. (consideration: CR S3975-3979, S3982; text: CR S3975) To make the appointment and certification of a new local board permissible instead of required.
+- 2014-06-25 — Amendment SA 3380 not agreed to in Senate by Yea-Nay Vote.
+40 - 58.
+Record Vote Number: 213.
+- 2014-06-25 — Amendment SA 3380 proposed by Senator Lee to Amendment SA 3378. (consideration: CR S3979-3982, S3982; text: CR S3979) To require that evaluation reports are due every fourth year, to establish a reservation of funds in a fiscal year in which a report is due, and to establish a reduction in funds if a report is not submitted.
+- 2014-06-25 — Amendment SA 3381 agreed to in Senate by Voice Vote.
+- 2014-06-25 — Amendment SA 3381 proposed by Senator Harkin for Senator Murray to Amendment SA 3378. (consideration: CR S3972-3975, S3982; text: CR S3972-3973) To improve the bill.
+- 2014-06-25 — Amendment SA 3382 agreed to in Senate by Unanimous Consent.
+- 2014-06-25 — Amendment SA 3382 proposed by Senator Murray. (consideration: CR S3991; text: CR S3991) To amend the title.
+- 2014-06-25 — Measure laid before Senate by unanimous consent. (consideration: CR S3964-3991)
+- 2014-06-25 — Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+95 - 3.
+Record Vote Number: 214.
+- 2014-06-25 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+95 - 3.
+Record Vote Number: 214.
+- 2014-06-25 — Roll call votes on amendments in Senate: Amendment SA 3379 not agreed to in Senate by Yea-Nay Vote.
+33 - 63.
+Record Vote Number: 212.
+- 2014-06-25 — Roll call votes on amendments in Senate: Amendment SA 3380 not agreed to in Senate by Yea-Nay Vote.
+40 - 58.
+Record Vote Number: 213.
+- 2014-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2014-06-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2014-06-25 — Senate amendment agreed to: Amendment SA 3378 agreed to in Senate by Unanimous Consent.
+- 2014-06-25 — Senate amendment agreed to: Amendment SA 3381 agreed to in Senate by Voice Vote.
+- 2014-06-25 — Senate amendment agreed to: Amendment SA 3382 agreed to in Senate by Unanimous Consent.
+- 2014-06-25 — Senate amendment not agreed to: Amendment SA 3379 not agreed to in Senate by Yea-Nay Vote.
+33 - 63.
+Record Vote Number: 212.
+- 2014-06-25 — Senate amendment not agreed to: Amendment SA 3380 not agreed to in Senate by Yea-Nay Vote.
+40 - 58.
+Record Vote Number: 213.
+- 2014-06-25 — Senate amendment proposed (on the floor): Amendment SA 3378 proposed by Senator Murray.(consideration: CR S3964-3972, S3982)
+- 2014-06-25 — Senate amendment proposed (on the floor): Amendment SA 3379 proposed by Senator Flake to Amendment SA 3378.(consideration: CR S3975-3979, S3982; text: CR S3975)
+- 2014-06-25 — Senate amendment proposed (on the floor): Amendment SA 3380 proposed by Senator Lee to Amendment SA 3378.(consideration: CR S3979-3982, S3982; text: CR S3979)
+- 2014-06-25 — Senate amendment proposed (on the floor): Amendment SA 3381 proposed by Senator Harkin for Senator Murray to Amendment SA 3378.(consideration: CR S3972-3975, S3982; text: CR S3972-3973)
+- 2014-06-25 — Senate amendment proposed (on the floor): Amendment SA 3382 proposed by Senator Murray.(consideration: CR S3991; text: CR S3991)
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted
+- 2014-06-25 — Senate amendment submitted